gitlabhq/omnibus-gitlab/files/gitlab-cookbooks/letsencrypt/README.md

 * `wwwroot`: The root directory that the acme client will use for http authorization
 * `alt_names`: An array of alt names to add to the certificate
 * `key_size`: The private key size to use
-* `fullchain`: The file path for the certificate file including the chain

 #### example